vanderbilt-redcap/VHVI_PCI/README.md

-# VHVI_PCI
+### VHVI PCI Registry External Module README
-External Module for REDCap that allows administrators to create/update records by uploading a CathPCI workbook
+This module allows administrators to create or update records by uploading a CathPCI Excel document.